heroku/force.js/README.md

 ### Streaming API Responses

-Under the covers, **nforce** leverages [request](https://github.com/mikeal/request) for all http requests to the Salesforce REST API. **request** returns a readable stream that can be used to pipe the data to a writable stream.
+Under the covers, **force** leverages [request](https://github.com/mikeal/request) for all http requests to the Salesforce REST API. **request** returns a readable stream that can be used to pipe the data to a writable stream.

-Here is an example of piping an nforce api request for the binary data of an Attachment directly to the response object in an http server.
+Here is an example of piping an force api request for the binary data of an Attachment directly to the response object in an http server.

 ```js
 var http = require('http');